-Duff's Business Institute is authorized under federal law to enroll non-immigrant alien students.
-An official transcript of completed secondary and applicable post-secondary credits is required with notarized translation.
+Everest Institute is authorized by the U.S. Department of Homeland Security to enroll non-immigrant alien students.
+An official transcript of completed secondary and applicable postsecondary credits is required with notarized translation.
 The transcript must include specific dates of school attendance, courses taken during each year of attendance, grades received for each course, and satisfactory evidence of the command of the English language.
 An Immigration Certificate of Acceptance (Form I-20) will be sent to the applicant upon acceptance.
 Receipt of a notarized Affidavit of Support and payment of full-time fees and tuition are required.